French ship Languedoc (1766): War of American Independence

-Languedoc was Estaing's flagship for his mission to America, with Boulainvilliers as flag captain.
+Languedoc was Estaing's flagship for his mission to the British colonies in North America, with Boulainvilliers as flag captain.
 She took part in the Battle of St. Lucia in December 1778.
 Languedoc then took part in the Capture of Grenada from 2 to 4 July 1779.

 Languedoc returned to France, where she was refitted.
 In 1781, she set sail in the fleet of Admiral de Grasse.
 She took part in the Battle of the Chesapeake under Parscau du Plessix.